-- Abort Aborts a running job. - Run Again Use this link to run the job again. - When you select the Run Again button, you are requesting to re-run the job with the same parameter values as the original invocation. - If you change the parameter values, you can select "Run..." from the dropdown menu (small downarrow) next to the Run Again button. - Delete Deletes this job. - Save Configuration Saves this configuration to the Quick View section on the Home page. - Access Control Use this link to set privileges for this job.
+- Track Changes This link takes you to the Change History for the job. - Run Again Use this link to run the job again. - When you select the Run Again button, you are requesting to re-run the job with the same parameter values as the original invocation. - If you change the parameter values, you can select "Run..." from the dropdown menu (small downarrow) next to the Run Again button. - Delete Deletes this job. - Access Control Use this link to set privileges for this job.
 For more information, see the Access Control Help topic. - Stop Refresh This link is available only if a job is currently running.
 Click this link if you do not want the page to refresh automatically while a job is running. - View Log This link takes you to the Job Log page.
 If your job "completed with errors", this log contains error messages. - The "star" icon allows you to save this job information to your Home page. - The "curved arrow" icon returns you to the Jobs page. - Pagination Use the "previous" and "next" arrow icons to view the previous or next job.
 The numbers between the arrow icons display the number of jobs you can view and the first number indicates which job [in the list] you are viewing.